-- 5.4.1 In winter 2018 the owners of the Chase Hotel notified the plan Steering Group that the hotel was no longer viable, that they had tried unsuccessfully to find buyers for it as an hotel and that they would therefore be closing the hotel and seeking permission to develop housing on part of the site.
-To follow this up, the owners set up a consultation about thir emerging proposals for housing development. - 5.4.2 These proposals caused considerable concern locally and pressure was placed on the Steering Group to consider options to (a) allocate the site for an hotel in this plan and/or (b) designate much of the current open area as a Local Green Space.
-Neither option was judged to be viable and the conclusion was that the appropriate way forward in planning terms was to add information about the land in a new Open and Green Space section (4.6) and include a section, as here, about support in principle for housing development on the site. - 5.4.3 Before this was agreed, however, a survey was undertaken specifically of opinions about the site.
+- 6.2.1 In winter 2018 the owners of the Chase Hotel notified the plan Steering Group that the hotel was no longer viable, that they had tried unsuccessfully to find buyers for it as an hotel and that they would therefore be closing the hotel and seeking permission to develop housing on part of the site.
+To follow this up, the owners set up a consultation about thir emerging proposals for housing development. - 6.2.2 These proposals caused considerable concern locally and pressure was placed on the Steering Group to consider options to (a) allocate the site for an hotel in this plan and/or (b) designate much of the current open area as a Local Green Space.
+Neither option was judged to be viable and the conclusion was that the appropriate way forward in planning terms was to include a section, as here, about support in principle for housing development on the site. - 6.2.3 Before this was agreed, however, a survey was undertaken specifically of opinions about the site.
 Details of the above events and activities are contained in the Chase Site Process Report.